ConnorByers/Kiwik/README.md

 ## Kiwik

-This is a Twitter Clone/Message Board that I made using MongoDB, Amazon S3, Express, React, Node and currently is deployed using an AWS EC2 instance.
+This is a Twitter Clone that I made using MongoDB, Amazon S3, Express, React, Node and currently is deployed using an AWS EC2 instance.

 Some features/functionality includes:
 - Trending Topics